David Irving: Life after the libel suit

-In December 2006, Irving was released from prison and banned from ever returning to Austria.
-Upon Irving's arrival in the UK he reaffirmed his position, stating that he felt "no need any longer to show remorse" for his Holocaust views.
-On 18 May 2007, he was expelled from the 52nd Warsaw International Book Fair in Poland because the books he took there were deemed by the organizers as promoting Nazism and antisemitism, which is in violation of Polish law.
+In December 2006 Irving was released from prison and banned from ever returning to Austria.
+Upon Irving's arrival in the UK he reaffirmed his position, stating that he felt "no need any longer to show remorse" for his views on the Holocaust.
+On 18 May 2007, he was expelled from the 52nd Warsaw International Book Fair in Poland because the books he took there were deemed by the organisers as promoting Nazism and antisemitism, which is in violation of Polish law.

 Since then, Irving has continued to work as a freelance writer, despite his troubled public image.
 He was drawn into the controversy surrounding Bishop Richard Williamson, who in a televised interview recorded in Germany in November 2008 denied the Holocaust took place, only to see Williamson convicted for incitement in April 2010 after refusing to pay a fine of €12,000.
 Irving subsequently found himself beset by protesters on a book tour of the United States.
 He has also given lectures and tours in the UK and Europe; one tour to Poland in September 2010 which led to particular criticism included the Treblinka death camp as an itinerary stop.
-During his 2008 tour of the US, Deborah Lipstadt said Irving's audience was mainly limited to like-minded people.

 Irving and Nick Griffin (then the British National Party leader) were invited to speak at a forum on free speech at the Oxford Union on 26 November 2007, along with Anne Atkins and Evan Harris.
 The debate took place after Oxford Union members voted in favour of it, but was disrupted by protesters.
-As of 2016 Irving was lecturing to small audiences at venues disclosed to carefully vetted ticket-holders a day or two before the event on topics, including antisemitic conspiracy theories, and at one such event, claiming to write the truth unlike "conformist" historians while asserting fabrications about leading Nazis, the life and death of Heinrich Himmler and the saturation bombings during World War II.
+As of 2016 Irving was lecturing to small audiences at venues disclosed to carefully vetted ticket-holders a day or two before the event on topics, including antisemitic conspiracy theories, and at one such event, claiming to write the truth unlike "conformist historians" while asserting fabrications about leading Nazis, the life and death of Himmler and the saturation bombings during the war.

 Irving established a website selling Nazi memorabilia in 2009.
 The items are offered by other people, with Irving receiving a commission from each sale for authenticating them.
 Irving stated in 2009 that the website was the only way he could make money after being bankrupted in 2002.
-Items sold through the website include Hitler's walking stick and a lock of the dictator's hair.
+Items sold through the website include Hitler's walking stick and a lock of Hitler's hair.
 Irving has also investigated the authenticity of bones purported to be from Hitler and Eva Braun.